step-security/.github/profile/README.md

   <img src="https://step-security-images.s3.us-west-2.amazonaws.com/Final-Logo-06.png" alt="Step Security Logo" width="340">
 </p>

-## Empower Everyone To Consume Software With Confidence
+## Produce Software With Confidence

 StepSecurity defines a supply chain attack as an attack that tries to hijack software that you produce or consume.
 StepSecurity provides a holistic understanding of software supply chain security issues and how they can be prevented with the following leading-edge components that can be implemented in many GitHub repositories to counter these types of threats and lack of detection.